LukasMurdock/LukasMurdock.github.io/_posts/2021-10-04-marketing.md

 How are you [optimizing the perception](https://lukasmurdock.com/perception-optimization/) of it all?

 ## Where change happens
-Much of the difference between the [marketing types](https://lukasmurdock.com/marketing-differentiation/) comes down to different amounts of [attention](https://lukasmurdock.com/attention/).
+Much of the difference between the [marketing types](https://lukasmurdock.com/marketing-differentiation/) come down to different amounts of [attention](https://lukasmurdock.com/attention/).

-Reaching, helping someone move forward, someone browsing social media is going to be relatively different from someone reading their email, and even more different from someone attending an event.
-There are different spaces that garner their own [Perception Optimization](https://lukasmurdock.com/perception-optimization/) specialists.
-Sure, there is going to be overlap, it’s all helping people move forward.
+Reaching, helping someone move forward, or browsing social media will be relatively different from someone reading their email and even more different from someone attending an event.
+Different spaces garner different [Perception Optimization](https://lukasmurdock.com/perception-optimization/) specialists.
+Sure, there is going to be overlap; it’s all helping people move forward.
 Same strategy; sometimes tactics differ.